 International labour standards are usually applied through national law and policy.
-It is therefore vital that each country maintain a viable and active labour administration system responsible for all aspects of national labour policy formulation and implementation.
-Besides promoting labour administration systems in a variety of forms, ILO standards at the same time promote the collection of labour statistics, which are invaluable in identifying needs and formulating labour policy, at both national and international levels.
+It is therefore vital for each country to maintain a viable and active labour administration system responsible for all aspects of national labour policy formulation and implementation.
+In addition to promoting labour administration systems in a variety of forms, ILO standards also encourage the collection of labour statistics, which are invaluable in identifying needs and formulating labour policy at both the national and international levels.
 While labour administrations exist in most countries around the world, many of them face financial and material difficulties.
-Adequate financing of labour administration systems is therefore necessary in order to maintain and strengthen this important tool for development.
+Adequate financing of labour administration systems is therefore necessary to maintain and strengthen this important development tool.

 Selected relevant ILO instruments

 - Labour Administration Convention, 1978 (No. 150) - [ratifications]

 Ratifying countries are required to ensure, in a manner appropriate to national conditions, the organization and effective operation in their territory of a system of labour administration, the functions and responsibilities of which are properly coordinated.
 The labour administration system shall be responsible for the formulation, implementation and supervision of national labour standards; employment and human resources development; studies, research and statistics on labour; and shall provide support for labour relations.
 Participation by workers and employers and their respective organizations in relation to national labour policy shall be ensured as well.
 Labour administration staff shall have the status, the material means and the financial resources necessary for the effective performance of their duties.

 - Labour Statistics Convention, 1985 (No. 160) - [ratifications]